Azure-Samples/ai-search-skills-in-a-box/README.md

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## FAR

+1. I can't delete the AI Search resource.
+How to fix it?
+    - It might be necessary to manually delete the shared private link first.
+To do that, go to the Azure Portal, navigate to the AI Search resource, then go to Settings -> Networking, click on the `Shared private access` tab, and delete the shared private link.

+2. When I try to create an AI Search resource with a different SKU (other than S2) the solution does not work.
+How to fix it?
+    - The solution requires AI Search to have a private link in order to connect to the Azure Function App.
+The SKU S2 is the only one that supports private links.
+If you want to use a different SKU, you need to modify the solution to use a different way to connect to the Azure Function App.
+More information can be found [here](https://learn.microsoft.com/en-us/azure/search/search-sku-tier#feature-availability-by-tier).

 ---

 This project is part of the AI-in-a-Box series, aimed at providing the technical community with tools and accelerators to implement AI/ML solutions efficiently and effectively.